 Maple Block recommends family-style dining to share the sides.
 The serving sizes are generous, and a half a pound of meat per person was enough for us.

 Although it’s located along a busy stretch of Sepulveda in an unremarkable part of town, I like the ambiance inside, especially the patio.
 It’s suitable for an informal date, or just hanging out with friends.

 During peak periods like Friday and Saturday nights, reservations are highly recommended.
 We didn’t need reservations on Sunday night.
 There is a small parking lot adjacent to the restaurant.

-In a pretty hip section of 3rd Street in Mid-City, Slab gets some amazing reviews, comparing it to BBQ in Austin, TX.
+In a pretty hip section of 3rd Street in Mid-City, Slab gets some great reviews, comparing it to BBQ in Austin, TX.
 Try the beef brisket and baby back ribs.